Legislation/Policy

 AB 3059 (Weber): This bill would amend Sections 1367.005 and 1635.1 of the Health and Safety Code, and amend Section 10112.27 of the Insurance Code, relating to human milk.
 It clarifies that general acute care hospitals do not need a license to store or distribute pasteurized human milk obtained from a mothers’ milk bank.
 Additionally, the bill specifies that health care service plans and health insurance policies must cover human milk as essential health benefits.
 Violations of these provisions by health care service plans would be considered a crime, imposing a state-mandated local program.
 The bill does not require reimbursement to local agencies and school districts, as specified.

 AB 2123 (Papan): This bill aims to amend existing law regarding the paid family leave program (PFL).
 Currently, employers have the authority to require employees to use up to 2 weeks of earned but unused vacation time before accessing these benefits.
-This bill seeks to remove this authorization and associated provisions to allow workers to access PFL without having to first use vacation time.
+This bill removes this authorization and associated provisions to allow workers to access PFL without having to first use vacation time.

 SB 1434 (Durazo): This bill proposes significant changes to the Unemployment Insurance Code.
 It adjusts the amount of money excluded as “wages” for unemployment insurance purposes, with scheduled increases for annual cost-of-living adjustments.
 It also simplifies how unemployment benefits are calculated and sets a higher maximum amount someone can get each week.
 Additionally, the bill imposes additional requirements on loans made from the Unemployment Compensation Disability Fund and creates the Excluded Workers Fund, funded by employer contributions, to provide income assistance to workers who don’t qualify for regular unemployment benefits.
 This bill requires a 2/3 majority vote for passage due to its impact on taxes.